neurolabusc/surf-ice/README.md

 Surf Ice is an open source surface render.
 It can be compiled for the Linux, Macintosh OSX, and Windows operating systems.
 For details and compiled versions visit the [NITRC wiki](https://www.nitrc.org/plugins/mwiki/index.php/surfice:MainPage).
 You can also get a compiled version from the [Github releases page](https://github.com/neurolabusc/surf-ice/releases).

-Supported mesh formats include 3DS, CTM, DXF, FreeSurfer, GII (GIfTI), GTS, LWO2, MS3D, MZ3, NV (BrainNetViewer), OBJ, OFF, PLY, STL, VTK.
+Supported mesh formats include 3DO, 3DS, AC, BYU, CTM, DAE, DXF, FreeSurfer, GII (GIfTI), GTS, LWO2, MS3D, MZ3, NV (BrainNetViewer), OBJ, OFF, PLY, PLY2, STL, VTK, WFR.
 Online converters can convert meshes from other formats to one of these.
 Tractography formats include BFloat, PDB, TCK, TRK, and VTK.
 The software supports the NIfTI voxelwise format (tools like dcm2niix can help convert other voxel-based formats to NIfTI).

 ![alt tag](https://github.com/neurolabusc/surf-ice/blob/master/Surfice.jpg)